Experienced Legal Advocacy After A Fatality

 Families often want to send a message and help prevent future occurrences of the type of incident that led to the death.
 A wrongful death case can help to do all of these things.

-Because we work with families in both Georgia and South Carolina, we are familiar with the differences in the two states’ wrongful death statutes.
+Because we work with families in both Georgia, Alabama and South Carolina, we are familiar with the differences in the two states’ wrongful death statutes.
 While they are similar in some aspects, they differ in the details and those details are important.
 Georgia requires the spouse of the deceased to bring the action, while in South Carolina it is the personal representative of the estate.

 The states also have differing statues of limitations that govern how much time you have to bring the lawsuit.
 In Georgia, it is typically two years unless a death was caused by a motor vehicle accident where the at-fault driver committed a violation of a traffic regulation or criminal code, and then you may have up to six years.
 In South Carolina, it is typically three years.

 While these time limitations differ, you should nonetheless keep in mind that acting quickly is your best strategy to obtain justice and compensation for your loved one.
 Negligent parties are likely working to build their defense to deny your claims, pain and suffering and any responsibility.
 Speaking with our lawyer as soon as possible allows us to gather the evidence necessary to bring your case.

 Contact Us To Schedule A Free Consultation